 Developments in marine, lacustrine and riverine environments all have the potential to impact on known or potential underwater cultural heritage, including shipwrecks.
-The Minister for Culture, Heritage and the Gaeltacht is a statutory consultee under a number of Acts including the Foreshore Acts 1933 - 2011, the Dumping at Sea Act 1996, (and various amendments), various fisheries acts relating to aquaculture and Petroleum and the Other Minerals Development Act, 1960 (as amended 1990).
+The Minister for Housing, Local Government and Heritage is a statutory consultee under a number of Acts including the Foreshore Acts 1933 - 2011, the Dumping at Sea Act 1996, (and various amendments), various fisheries acts relating to aquaculture and Petroleum and the Other Minerals Development Act, 1960 (as amended 1990).
 This is in addition to the Planning and Development Act 2000 (as amended) and the associated Planning and Development Regulations.
 Developments, whether they are large infrastructural projects or smaller localised developments, can have the potential to impact underwater cultural heritage.

 As a statutory consultee, the National Monuments Service’s Underwater Archaeology Unit (on behalf of the Minister) assesses applications in relation to potential development impacts and, as appropriate, recommendations are forwarded to the relevant planning authority requesting that archaeological mitigation measures be attached as conditions on the grant of a planning permission, licence or permit to ensure the protection of the underwater cultural heritage.